-Even after all these years, I am still shocked (yes shocked) by the vast number of outlandish ideas people have about Rheumatoid Arthritis.
+Even after all these years, I am still shocked (yes, shocked) by the vast number of outlandish ideas people have about rheumatoid arthritis.

 I thought, just by my own personal corrections done with most of the folks I encounter regularly, that the myths and misconceptions that surround RA would be, not only reduced, but maybe even not so “out there”.
-Well, I have been proven wrong, at least when it comes to the ideas that surround what RA is, how to deal with it and how it impacts our lives.
+Well, I have been proven wrong, at least, when it comes to the ideas that surround what RA is, how to deal with it, and how it impacts our lives.

 I encountered someone not long ago, who suggested a series of very odd diet changes that would totally eliminate flares!
 These included eliminating all forms of beans and other suggestions that were so odd, I simply did not know what to say.
 I just said that I have tried diet adjustments over the years.

 So, then, when we come across these misconceptions, what do we do, if anything?
-I really base my reaction on a case by case judgement.
+I really base my reaction on a case by case judgment.
 Factors may include how much time I have, how much energy I have, my assessment on whether I think the person can really assimilate what I tell them, etc.

-When deciding what to tell them I also consider the audience.
-By that I mean how much detail and how sophisticated should the information be that I am going to share.
+When deciding what to tell them, I also consider the audience.
+By that, I mean how much detail and how sophisticated should the information be that I am going to share.
 And, how interested are they, really.
 Is this just someone being politely tolerant of the correction of their misconception or do they sincerely want to know the reality?

 I then attempted to explain (briefly I might add) the difference between the two to which they said it made no difference since they both were arthritic conditions so who cared which one it was?
-Well this was one of those instances when I decided to let it go, knowing full well, the mind had been made up and my words would have no impact.
+Well, this was one of those instances when I decided to let it go, knowing full well, the mind had been made up and my words would have no impact.